phalcon/documentation/docs/db-models-behaviors.md

 2 rows in set (0.00 sec)
 ```

-!!! warning "NOTE"
+!!! warning "WARNING"

     You will need to ensure to specify the _deleted_ condition to filter your records so that you can get deleted or not deleted results back.
 This behavior does not support automatic filtering.

-!!! warning "NOTE"
+!!! warning "WARNING"

     Adding this behaviour to a model prevents its _afterDelete_ event from being triggered, since the record isn't actually deleted.

 ## Custom

 The ORM provides an API to create your own behaviors.
-A behavior must be a class implementing the [Phalcon\Mvc\Model\BehaviorInterface][mvc-model-behaviorinterface] or extend [Phalcon\Mvc\Model\Behavior][mvc-model-behavior] which exposes most of the methods required for implementing custom behaviors.
+A behavior must be a class implementing
+the [Phalcon\Mvc\Model\BehaviorInterface][mvc-model-behaviorinterface] or
+extend [Phalcon\Mvc\Model\Behavior][mvc-model-behavior] which exposes most of the methods required for implementing
+custom behaviors.

-The [Phalcon\Mvc\Model\BehaviorInterface][mvc-model-behaviorinterface] requires two methods to be present in your custom behavior:
+The [Phalcon\Mvc\Model\BehaviorInterface][mvc-model-behaviorinterface] requires two methods to be present in your custom
+behavior:

 ```php
 public function missingMethod(